Course Learning Outcomes

 THEA 1150 - Theatre for Children

-In this course the student will:
+Upon completion of this course the student should;

 - Develop a comprehension of the principles and terminology of the theatre.